 Where to Play in the Smoky Mountains

 Pigeon Forge has EVERYTHING!
-From amazing museums and attractions, like the Titanic Museum and the Alcatraz East Crime Museum, to shows and theme parks, like The Island and Dollywood!
+From amazing museums and attractions, like the Titanic Museum (we didn’t do the Titanic Museum in Pigeon Forge because we had just done it in Branson, but I wish we had because it’s really amazing and we were later told that each venue has different exhibits) and the Alcatraz East Crime Museum, to shows and theme parks, such as The Island and Dollywood!
 And go carts, so many, many places to go cart, with fun elevated tracks!

 Gatlinburg has a completely different feel than Pigeon Forge!
 My son refers to it as an outdoor mall, because that truly is the feeling.
 Your going to want to pack comfortable shoes, because it’s a park your car and walk kinda place.
 The roads are lined with attractions, gift shops and restaurants!